kevinolega/callcentertrainingtips/start.md

 [You can send me your email address here][4].

-My blog contains every lesson I’ve written.
+## This website contains every lesson I’ve written.

 In terms of training I do not offer personal training at the moment.